Last Updated: January 2023

 My ideal method for organizing projects is visual, specific, and time-based.
 It’s important that I be able to visualize the project as a whole and map out when tasks need to be done.
 The specificity means that the system has to allow me to break bigger tasks down into tiny components I call “microtasks”.
 And I also need to be able to visually understand how much time I’ve got to do something!
 Dates have a way of sneaking up on me.

-The system I’ve currently landed on is Asana, specifically because of their Calendar and Kanban views.
+The system I was using at the time was Asana, specifically because of their Calendar and Kanban views.
+I’m now using Notion, but the system is more or less the same!
 I like being able to see all my assigned tasks for the day in one spot.
 This also instantly lets me see if I’ve given myself too much to handle on any given day!
 And the Kanban view allows me to break down different kinds of tasks into categories and tackle them one at a time.

 As soon as I got my package from Make Lemonade, I immediately made a new (yellow!) project on Asana and input all of their tasks with their assigned due dates.
 This way, I’d remember my timelines without having to always check back to the document they’d sent.
 Then I added a bunch of tasks of my own, to break down the bigger projects like “Submit finished workbook” into smaller, more manageable deadlines for myself.
 Along the way, I thought of new tasks that I’d need to do, such as “Create a featured section on my website homepage” and “Brainstorm FAQs”, and gave them deadlines too.